Jasper Productivity Solutions

 • Coping with Information Overload

 • Much incoming e-mail can be read once, then promptly deleted - this means less e-mail clutter to wade through.
-At the least, do a clean-up once a month.
+At the least, doing a clean-up once a month will help with managing email.

 • Create email folders for specific clients, projects, or subject areas, rather than leaving them in your inbox forever.
 You can drag and drop to file each email, or you can create filters to drive emails automatically to a folder you designate.
 But don't go overboard -- too many narrow, specific folders makes it harder to locate emails later.

-• Use detailed subject headers - sometimes the whole message can be in the header!
+• Use detailed subject headers.
 This saves time when searching for old e-mails later on.

 • Insert "NRN" in subject headers when no reply is necessary.